 11. Aim for candor; avoid brutal honesty

-Aim for radical candor – feedback that is smaller, more targeted, less judgmental but still impactful – to maintain safety and belonging.
+Aim for radical candor – feedback that is smaller, more targeted, less judgmental but still impactful.
+As a result, you maintain safety and belonging.

 12. Embrace the discomfort

-Hold project review and other feedback sessions to create habits of reflection and vulnerability.
+Hold project reviews and other feedback sessions to create habits of reflection and vulnerability.
 Get used to identifying the issues and opportunities so you can make improvements.